ohiofi/UnityPacManDemo/README.md

 # UnityPacManDemo

 This is a demo of a 3D pacman horror game.
-It's cool.
-It has ramps and ghosts and coins.
+It's cool It has ramps and ghosts and coins.

 This game rulez #1.
 You will liek it alot.